cmse822/project-1-team-2/report.md

 ![img3](/analysis/Part2_Q3_Rooflines.png)

-Based on the presented results in the figure above, the "ridge point" for each system architecture and memory type can be found in the following table.
-It is noted that the higher the value of the ridge point indicates more kernel intensity required to achieve the compute-bound (CPU capacity).
+Based on the presented results in the figure above, the x-coordinate of the "ridge point" for each system architecture and memory type can be found in the following table.
+According to Williams et al.(2008), the x-coordinate of the ridge point represents the lowest operational intensity needed to reach peak performance.
+When this ridge point is positioned at the extreme right, only those kernels with significantly high operational intensity can attain the computer's top performance.
+Conversely, suppose the ridge point is towards the left.
+In that case, it implies that nearly all kernels have the potential to achieve maximum performance, which is the scenario in almost all the architectures we used.

 User | Architecture | Ridge Point (Flops/Byte) | | |
 -----|--------------|-------|-------|----|